gur-ov/dev-tmux/README.md

 ### Latest updates

 The program received all the necessary working functionality, including control of user input.
-For the transition to version 2.1.0, documentation will be written for more convenient use of the program by other users.
+Also, documentation was written for more convenient use of the program by other users.

   ## License